AqwamCreates/DataPredict-Neural/docs/Tutorials/SpatialDimensionKernelAndStride.md

 * 1D for data + 1D for channel + 3D for spatial = 5D tensor

 Now, you will understand why the convolution blocks and pooling blocks generates and error when you supply them an input tensor that has incorrect number of dimensions.

+### The Number Of Kernels

+The convolution block has "numberOfKernels" as one of its parameters.
+This determines the number of channels that will be produced for the output tensor, regardless of the number of channels from the input tensor.
+So, if we have 3 kernels, then it will produce an output tensor that has 3 channels.
+Pretty simple, right?

 ## The Stride